nafizjiwa/CSS-Combinators/README.md

 # CSS-Combinators
 What they are ? and Examples.

-# CSS Combinators
-Combinators are selectors that combine other selectors in a way to give them a useful relationship to each other and the LOCATION of content in a document.

 ##### First,<br>
 CSS Selectors are used to select HTML elements on our web pages that we want to style.<br>